jimthompson5802/mlflow_demo/README.md

 * After updating `setup_environment_variables`, execute following command to set
 environment variables: `. ./setup_environment_variables`

-* Run the following command to initially build or rebuild the required Docker images.
+* Run the following command to initially build the required Docker images.
 ```
-bash build_images
+bash ./build_images
 ```
 Note:  On a MacbookPro with 16GB RAM, it took about 13 minutes for the initial build of the three images.